htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Release Notes:

--  HTCondor version 8.9.9 not yet released.

-..
-HTCondor version 8.9.9 released on Month Date, 2020.
+-  HTCondor version 8.9.9 released on October 26, 2020.

--  *condor_q* no longer prints misleading message about the matchmaker when asked to analyze a job.
-   :ticket:`5834`
+-  The RPMs have been restructured to require additional packages from EPEL.
+   In addition to the boost libraries, the RPMs depend on the Globus, munge, SciTokens, and VOMS libraries in EPEL.
+   :ticket:`7681`

--  When the *condor_startd* is running as root on a Linux machine, unless CGROUP_MEMORY_LIMIT_POLICY is "none, HTCondor now always sets both the soft and hard cgroup memory limit for a job.
-When CGROUP_MEMORY_LIMIT_POLICY is "soft", the soft limit is set to the slot size, and the hard limit is set to the TotalMemory of the whole startd.
-When CGROUP_MEMORY_LIMIT_POLICY is "hard", the hard limit is set to the slots size, and the soft limit is set 90% lower.
+-  When the *condor_startd* is running as root on a Linux machine, unless CGROUP_MEMORY_LIMIT_POLICY is ``none``, HTCondor now always sets both the soft and hard cgroup memory limit for a job.
+When CGROUP_MEMORY_LIMIT_POLICY is ``soft``, the soft limit is set to the slot size, and the hard limit is set to the TotalMemory of the whole startd.
+When CGROUP_MEMORY_LIMIT_POLICY is ``hard``, the hard limit is set to the slot size, and the soft limit is set 90% lower.
-   Also added knob DISABLE_SWAP_FOR_JOB, which when set to true, prevents the job from using any swap space.
-This knob defaults to false :ticket:`7882`
+   Also added knob DISABLE_SWAP_FOR_JOB, which when set to ``true``, prevents the job from using any swap space.
+This knob defaults to ``false``.
+   :ticket:`7882`

+- When running on a Linux system with cgroups enabled, the ``MemoryUsage`` attribute of a job no longer includes the memory used by the kernel disk cache.
+  :ticket:`7882`

 -  We deprecated the exceptions raised by the :ref:`apis/python-bindings/index:Python Bindings`.
 The new